nicklansley/nick-stable-diffusion/README.md

 # Nick's Stable Diffusion Playground

-This project is a clone of https://github.com/CompVis/stable-diffusion.git
+This project is a clone of https://github.com/CompVis/stable-diffusion.git I place this link here so that nobody forgets that I have simply stood on the shoulder of giants in making this interactive web version of Stable Diffusion.

 I've built a docker-based web service around the original project, which incorporates a few extra features, and assumes you are running Docker Desktop over WSL2 on Windows 10/11.